Top 20 Non-Disney Attractions in Orlando

 - Mini Golf – Pirate’s Cove Adventure Golf – mini golf with a cool pirate theme, Congo River Golf & Exploration Co. has a jungle theme and live alligators.

 - Model trains, helicopter tour – We come for the model train exhibit… there is a scavenger hunt that our son really likes.
 Haven’t done the helicopter tour, but if you like that sort of thing, it’s available here.
 There’s no website for the trains, but if you check the address for the helicopter tour, on the building you’ll see the sign “Model Train Exhibit”.
 The train shares a lobby with the helicopter tours.
 Across I-Drive from Walgreens, near Pointe Orlando.
+There’s a rumor that it’s closing, so if you don’t find it, let me know in the comments.

 - Monkey Joe’s – Super fun indoor inflatable playground… slides, bounce houses, obstacle courses, etc. Ideal for kids under 10 all the way down to toddlers.
 The only caveat: hose your child down immediately after coming here.
 All of these types of places are breeding grounds for the latest flu bug or virus, and you don’t want to spend the next 3 days with a sick kid.
 Been there, done that.